Spikarija/ARKCommerce/README.md

 ARKCommerce solution leverages the versatility, resilience and quickness of ARK blockchain which features a special field named SmartBridge that allows for inserting text, links, order number reference and so on into the transaction.
 The blockchain also features 8 second block times allowing for quick transaction confirmations.
 Fully based on open source code and architecture, ARKCommerce aims to provide the infrastructure with the goal of wider market acceptance for ARK.

 ----------

+## **COMING SOON**

+Native ARK/DARK Node API use - ARKCommerce is to break away from the current limitation imposed by a custom back-end that is in use for blockchain queries; V1.1.0 will be capable of communicating directly with ARK/DARK Node API for Mainnet and Devnet blockchain queries

+Testing is currently underway and the update will be released shortly

 ## **V1.0.1 Released**